Melindrea/bash-script/README.md

 ### mk-package-json #
 Help script for yeoman-qs, overwrites the default package.json with one that has a bit more information.
 Needs a name, has optional arguments of author and path.

+### find-string #
+Wrapper around `grep -Hril "<string-to-find>"` either in the current directory, or in a directory sent through the second parameter